agiwunderlich/ColorPaletteProject/README.md

    pip install -r requirements.txt
    ```

+6. Create a file named `.env` in the project root directory and add the following line:
+   OPENAI_API_KEY=your-api-key
+   Replace `your-api-key` with your actual OpenAI API Key.

+   Please note that the OpenAI API Key is required to use the application.
+   If you don't have an API Key yet, you can obtain one from the OpenAI website (https://openai.com) by creating an account and generating an API Key.

-6. Run the Flask application by executing the following command:
+7. Run the Flask application by executing the following command:

    ```
    flask run